A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 \subsubsection{Run-through-queue Experiments: Many-server Queue}

 Compared to an infinite-server queue, a many-server queue with finite number of servers is a more realistic setting for many applications, especially in the service systems.
-In those systems, because the service capacity is not unlimited, customers usually have to wait.
-The probability distributions of customers waiting time are key performance measures, as they often represent customer satisfaction and largely impact customer retention.
+In those systems, customers usually have to wait due to the limitation in service capacity.
+The probability distributions of customers waiting time are of high interest to the modeler, as they often represent customer satisfaction and largely impact customer retention.
 Driven by this need, we present a run-through-queue experiment using a many-server queue with two different staffing plans of servers.
-The purpose of this experiment is not to select an optimal staffing plan under some objective function, but is to show that for a queue with a given staffing plan, the customers waiting time performance when the DS-WGAN generated arrival process is fed into the queue is close to the true benchmark.
+We remark that the purpose of this experiment is not to select an optimal staffing plan under some objective function.
+Instead, we aim to demonstrate that for a queue with a given staffing plan, the customer waiting time performance calculated from the DS-WGAN generated arrival process (which is fed into the queue) is close to the true benchmark.

-Consider a many-server queue, in which probability distribution of service time requirement for each customer is set as a log-normal distribution with mean 0.1 (in hours) and variance 0.1.
+We consider a many-server queue, in which probability distribution of service time requirement for each customer is set as a log-normal distribution with mean 0.1 (in hours) and variance 0.1.
 The underlying customer arrival process, the synthetic data generation procedure, and the DS-WGAN model estimation procedure are the same as Section \ref{sec:cir_model} and Section \ref{sec:infinite_server_queue}.
-The only difference is that the queueing staffing setting.
-Instead of infinite number of servers, we consider finite number of servers.
+The only difference is in the queueing staffing setting.
+Instead of an infinite number of servers, we consider a finite number of servers.
 We select two staffing plans for which the number of servers are changing with time.
 Let $s(t)$ denote the number of servers staffed in the queueing system as a function of time, with $t\in[0,11]$.
-Consider staffing plans that change the number of servers staffed every hour hour.
-That is, $s(t)$ is a piecewise constant function, for which $s(t)$ is a constant, with the value denoted as $\{s_i\}$, on the time interval $[(i-1)*0.5, i*0.5)$, $i=1,2,\ldots,22$.
-To set the specific value of $s_i$'s as corresponding to the customer arrivals, on the $i$-th time interval $[(i-1)*0.5, i*0.5)$, $i=1,2,\ldots,22$, denote $R_i = \int_{(i-1)*0.5}^{i*0.5} R(t)\,dt$.
-The first staffing plan in consideration is given by a square-root formula
+In both staffing plans, $s(t)$ is a piecewise constant function.
+Specifically, $s(t)$ is constant with value $\{s_i\}$ on the time interval $[(i-1)*0.5, i*0.5)$, $i=1,2,\ldots,22$.